Testing tickets

 - a function

-which given a ticket must return a value of your storage type - your contract (having a ticket in its storage type)
+mk_storagewhich given a ticket must return a value of your storage type - your contract (having a ticket in its storage type)

 Note: Functions

-will be executed in the proxy contract itself
+mk_paramandmk_storagewill be executed in the proxy contract itself

-Find more detailed information on the API of Proxy_ticket
+Find more detailed information on the API of Proxy_ticket here

 Usages